Over the last four years, I have gradually evolved towards a minimalist lifestyle, and the coronavirus has definitely helped me attain this endeavor.

-You can’t drink your Starbucks drink and shop.
+You can’t drink your Starbucks drink while you shop.

-But it’s okay because I just don’t need any more things for my home.
-Even though I am inside of it more now than ever, looking at stuff isn’t what I need, isn’t what fills my bucket and that is powerful.
+But it’s okay, because I just don’t need any more things for my home.
+Even though I am inside of it more now than ever, looking at stuff isn’t what I need.
+It isn’t what fills my bucket, and that feeling is powerful.

-I was reading a post on the aforementioned website a few weeks ago titled The Perfect Home and it made me think, what is my kind of perfect home?
+I was reading an article on the website Becoming Minimalist a few weeks ago titled The Perfect Home, and it made me think, what is my kind of perfect home?
 Am I living in my kind of perfect home?

-When I first began writing here over ten years ago, I wrote weekly about crafts and making ugly things into pretty things, taking dollar store cheap things and making them look like fancier versions of themselves.
-I bought lots of things and filled my shelves and mantels and counters with knick-knacks.
+When I first started writing ten years ago, I wrote about crafts and turning ugly things into pretty things.
+Taking cheap items from the dollar store and transforming them into fancier versions of themselves.
+I bought a lot of things and filled my shelves, mantels, and countertops with trinkets.

-I now know that I was buying those things to fill a void that I could never fill.
+I now see that I was buying those things to fill a void that I could never fill.

 It was over the years that I realized that the less I had, the better I felt rather than the other way around.

-I didn’t need things, I needed people and experiences.
+I didn’t need goods, I required people, interactions, and experiences.

-My husband was working long grueling hours away from his wife and young children, time I desperately needed him home and I was filling the voids with crap from stores and he was working hours to pay for it.
+My husband was working long grueling hours away from his wife and young children at a time when I really needed him home, and I was filling the voids with junk from stores while he worked long hours to pay for it.

-Now, it wasn’t that he was working hours to pay for just those items.
-There was still the mortgage, the cars, the pool passes, and on and on.
-We couldn’t break that cycle just yet, but the knick-knacks, the extra things around the house, the brand names, and the extras that we didn’t really need, those did go.
+Now, it wasn’t that he was working hours merely to pay for those items.
+There was still the mortgage, cars, pool passes, and so forth.
+We couldn’t break the cycle just yet, but we did get rid of the knick-knacks, extra’s around the house, brand names, and extras we didn’t really need.

-I wanted to be freer than we were living.
-I didn’t want to be living for the paycheck, I wanted the paycheck to be living for us.
+I wished to be freer than we were.
+I didn’t want to live for the paycheck; instead, I wanted the paycheck to live for us.

-Watching the minimalist documentary was enlightening and also heartbreaking.
+Watching the minimalist documentary was both enlightening and heartbreaking.